X-ray testing, biometrics, machine vision, computer vision, image processing, pattern recognition, food engineering. See Publications, Google Scholar.

 [ BRIEF BIO ]

 Domingo Mery is the Associate Dean for Research and Innovation of the School of Engineering at the Catholic University of Chile (UC).
 He is Professor in the Department of Computer Science at UC.
 He received the Diploma (M.Sc.) degree in Electrical Engineering from the Technical University of Karlsruhe, Germany, in 1992, and the Ph.D. degree with distinction at the Technical University of Berlin, in 2000.
 He was a Research Scientist at the Institute for Measurement and Automation Technology at the Technical University of Berlin with the collaboration of YXLON X-Ray International.
 He was a recipient of a Scholarship from the Konrad-Adenauer-Foundation, and from a Scholarship from the German Academic Exchange Service (DAAD) for his Ph.D. work.
 He was Associate Research in 2001 at the Department of Computer Engineering at the University of Santiago, Chile.
 Now, he is Full Professor at the Department of Computer Science at the Pontificia Universidad Católica de Chile (UC), Chile.
 He was Chair of the Computer Science Department in 2005-2009.
 He was Associate Visiting Professor at the Computer Vision Researh Lab of the University of Notre Dame in 2014-2015.
 He is Director of Research and Innovation of the School of Engineering at the UC.
-He serves as Associate Editor of IEEE Transactions on Information, Forensics and Security.
+He serves as Associate Editor of IEEE Transactions on Information, Forensics and Security and the International Journal of Fuzzy Logic and Intelligent Systems.
+In addition, he is the Editor of I3 Journal for Research, Interdiscipline and Innovation at the School of Engineering (UC).
 His research interests include image processing for fault detection in aluminum castings, X-ray imaging, real-time programming and computer vision.
 He is author of more than 60 technical SCI publications, and more than 70 conference papers.
 He served as Local Co-chair ofICCV2015 (Santiago de Chile).
 He was program general chair of the PSIVT2007, program chair PSIVT2009 and General Co-chair of PSIVT2011 (Pacific-Rim Symposium on Image and Video Technology), and 2007 Iberoamerican Congress on Pattern Recognition.

 [ AWARDS ]